 Examples of our current areas of research include:

-Our research is supported by the Scottish Government, DEFRA, BBSRC, AHDB, Quality Meat Scotland, Food Standards Scotland, the Scottish Aquaculture Innovation Centre, and the European Space Agency among others.
+Our research is supported by the Scottish Government, DEFRA, BBSRC, AHDB, Quality Meat Scotland, Food Standards Scotland, the Scottish Aquaculture Innovation Centre, NHS, and the European Space Agency among others.
 Aside from research the team is involved in consultancy at regional, national and international level and regularly host meetings, workshops and conferences.

 Please see the list of Animal Health Projects & Resources provided by the SRUC Epidemiology Research Unit.